PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 <h1>Design</h1>

 Which app calls which?
-One of the first things to consider is the [design](https://learn.microsoft.com/en-us/azure/api-management/authentication-authorization-overview#oauth-20-authorization-scenarios) you want to follow.
+One of the first things to consider when planning your API Management (called APIM in short) is the [design](https://learn.microsoft.com/en-us/azure/api-management/authentication-authorization-overview#oauth-20-authorization-scenarios) you want to follow.
 The authentication flow you choose will decide what is authorised to what.
 Consider these two scenarios:

 <img src="/articles/images/SecureAzFunc/Github-SecureAzFunc1.PNG" width="600"  alt="Diagram showing OAuth communication where audience is the backend.Diagram showing OAuth communication where audience is the API Management gateway.">